-The evaluation report will assess the achievement of project results against what was expected to be achieved and draw lessons that can both improve the sustainability of benefits from this project, and aid in the overall enhancement of UNDP programming, especially considering that a potential third phase of the project is being discussed.
+The evaluation report will assess the achievement of project results against what was expected to be achieved and draw lessons that can both improve the sustainability of benefits from this project, and aid in the overall enhancement of UNDP programming.
 This will be done by assessing project performance against expectations set out in the project's Logical Framework/Results Framework (see ToR Annex A), among others as agreed with UNDP and evaluation stakeholders at the inception phase.
 The evaluation report will promote accountability and transparency and assesses the extent of project accomplishments.
+The project has, since October 2016, worked at mainstreaming environmental practices in cocoa production through direct farmer engagements and training of COCOBOD's Cocoa Health Extension Division (CHED) extension officers as well as getting communities involved in the sustainable management of their natural resources.
 It shall cover issues related to the various components of the project mentioned in paragraph 1 above.
 Recommendations from this evaluation will therefore be useful in sustaining the various results and interventions undertaken under this project.
 In addition, the evaluation must address how the intervention sought to strengthen the application of the rights-based approach and mainstream gender in during implementation.